ciDSproj/online_sales/README.md

 - Payment Method: Method used for payment (e.g., Credit Card, PayPal, Debit Card).

 ## Data Preparation
-I processed data by using pivot tables and grouping the sales by various attributes to get additional insights.
-The steps that I followed are:
+I followed the next steps for creating new variables and aggregating data:

--  Explore the SQLite database looking at each row of the table where it's displayed the column name, data type, and constraints of the data
+-  Retrieve data from the SQLite database into a Pandas dataframe
--  Retrieve data from the SQLite database into a Pandas data frame
+-  Check for missing values and duplicate rows
 -  Convert Date to datetime
 -  Made a new column for Month
 -  Created a pivot table of monthly sales for each product category to analyze the seasonal patterns of different product categories